How companies communicate with customers has always been important, and the introduction of new technologies only makes the process more complex

 Eliminate silos and craft a truly integrated environment

-In 2019 and beyond, it should be embarrassing any time an agent needs to jot something down on a scrap of paper in order to move it from one system to another.
+In 2019 and beyond, it should be embarrassing any time an agent needs to jot something down on a scrap of paper to move it from one system to another.
 All of that should be able to be done seamlessly and instantly.
 When it’s not, customers will notice.

 How often have you, as a customer, been asked to repeat information you’ve already given to another agent — or even the same one — when reaching out to a technology contact center?
 It feels like an absurd waste of time and reflects poorly on the company.

-An omnichannel customer support approach that is supported by the right contact center technology can not only resolve these issues, but also add new value to the customer-agent interaction because such systems can create new customer insights and allow those insights to be collated and documented easily.
+An omnichannel customer support approach that is supported by the right contact center technology can not only resolve these issues but also add new value to the customer-agent interaction because such systems can create new customer insights and allow those insights to be collated and documented easily.

 It can also detect and drive opportunities for delighting customers.
 Nike is now capitalizing on this trend — using its app to seamlessly connect with in-store technology and customer loyalty rewards programs.